 The EHT-LTF field of an EHT TB Ranging NDP consists of a single EHT-LTF User Block.
 The EHT-LTF User Block contains one or more EHT-LTF Repetition Blocks, and the number of EHT-LTF Repetition Blocks is equal to LTF_REP.
 Each EHT-LTF Repetition Block in the EHT-LTF User Block comprises of one or more EHT-LTF symbols, NEHT-LTF specified in the Common Info field within the Sounding Ranging Trigger frame.

+The only supported mode is the 2x EHT-LTF with 1.6 µs GI.
+The other combinations of EHT-LTF modes and GI duration are disallowed.
+No energy is transmitted during the GI of the EHT-LTF symbols when secure EHT-LTF are used, which is referred to as a zero-power GI.

 Has a Packet Extension (PE) field that is 8 µs in duration.
 No energy is transmitted during the first 1.6 µs of the PE field if the EHT-LTF field is using the secure EHT-LTF, similar to no energy being transmitted during the GI of EHT-LTF symbols.

 No beamforming steering matrix is applied to the waveform.

-For transmission of EHT-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be an antenna selection matrix with no antenna swapping.
+(#1340) For transmission of EHT-LTFs, if NSS = NTX , the Q matrix shall be an Identity matrix, and if NSS < NTX, the Q matrix shall be an antenna selection matrix with no antenna swapping.
 The Q matrix becomes an Identity matrix when all 0 rows are removed.

-The only supported mode is the 2x EHT-LTF with 1.6 µs GI.
-The other combinations of EHT-LTF modes and GI duration are disallowed.

-The number of EHT-LTF symbols in an EHT TB Ranging NDP is the product of the number of EHT-LTF symbols in an EHT-LTF Repetition Block, NEHT-LTF and the number of EHT-LTF repetitions, given in LTF_REP.
+(#1340) The number of EHT-LTF symbols in an EHT TB Ranging NDP is the product of the number of EHT-LTF symbols in an EHT-LTF Repetition Block, NEHT-LTF and the number of EHT-LTF repetitions, given in LTF_REP.
 A value of LTF_REP equal to 1 indicates no repetition, i.e., a single EHT-LTF Repetition Block is included in the EHT-LTF User Block, and a value of LTF_REP greater than 1 indicates the use of repetitions, i.e., multiple ETH-LTF Repetition Blocks are included in the EHT-LTF User Block.
-The sum of Tx power shall remain constant throughout the entire EHT TB Ranging NDP PPDU.
+The sum of Tx power shall remain constant throughout the entire EHT TB Ranging NDP.